Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/ImportantTopic.md

 ### IP Address.

 ### TCP/IP.
-Internet PRotocol Suite.
+Internet Protocol Suite.
 > It includes IP, TCP, UDP.

-When Sending file it is send as a packets.
+When Sending file it is sent as a packets.
 When arrived then the packets gets arranged as a number.
 If one packets is missing TCP ensures the packet is resend.

 Other protocol like HTTP, WebSockets are build on top of TCP.
 ### DNS.